How To Stop Caring About What Others Think Now

 Opinions will stop bothering you when you see them as tools that exist to help you with self-improvement.

-Think about each criterion individually.
-And for each criterion, answer the proposed questions.
+For each criterion, answer the proposed questions.

 1. Authority (who)

-– Used to decide if it is someone you should listen to.
-Ask yourself the following questions:
+– Used to decide if the person who hurt you is someone you should listen to.

 • What is this person’s experience with you?
 Personal, professional, or mere acquaintance?